mrpotatoes/dotfiles/README.md

 useful/
 </pre>

-** TODO
+## TODO
-* Fix the indentation rules.
-* Make mk project work for me
+* Create a custom mrpotatoes-project.el based, on features, on mk-project.
-* Add back some of my netbeans keybindings that I miss
+* Add back some of my netbeans keybindings that I miss.
 * Perhaps see what's up with the super key on OSX.
 * Figure out profiles
 * Try out C Sub Word.
 I saw something about this that I'd like to check out.
 * Fix the "MAKEFILE"